Givental-type reconstruction at a non-semisimple point: Cohomological field theories on

 Again, by considering a push forward $s: \M{g}{n}(\cX,\beta) \to \M{g}{n}$ we get a CohFT associated to $\cX$ with the fixed $\beta$.

 The fact that this map defines a CohFT follows from a more general statement and could be found for example in \cite{A}.

 As with FJRW theory, the CohFT obtained satisfies some additional properties.
-One of the most important for us is the so--called \emph{divisor equation}.
-When $H_2(\cX,\ZZ)$ is one--dimensional, as is the case in this work, it allows us to sum over all classes $\beta$ and obtain a CohFT, $\Lambda_{g,n}^{GW}$ depending on $\cX$ only.
-We denote by $\cZ^{\cX}$ and $\cF_g^{\cX}$ the partition function and genus $g$--potential of the CohFT $\Lambda_{g,n}^{GW}$.
+One of the most important for us is the so-called \emph{divisor equation}.
+When $H_2(\cX,\ZZ)$ is one-dimensional, as is the case in this work, it allows us to sum over all classes $\beta$ and obtain a CohFT, $\Lambda_{g,n}^{GW}$ depending on $\cX$ only.
+We denote by $\cZ^{\cX}$ and $\cF_g^{\cX}$ the partition function and genus $g$ potential of the CohFT $\Lambda_{g,n}^{GW}$.